QubesOS/qubes-builder/doc/Configuration.md

 qubes-builder and template-builder plugins (can be a list
 - separate with space).
 You need to set the plugin(s) to be able to produce any package - all the distribution-specific code is now in the plugins.
-For base Qubes OS build you probably want to enable 'builder-fedora' plugin.
+For base Qubes OS build you probably want to enable 'builder-rpm' plugin.
 Note: you need to also add the plugin(s) to COMPONENTS, to have it downloaded.